Markku Salminen

 Markku Salminen (9 September 1946 – 6 January 2004) was a Finnish orienteering competitor.
 He received a silver medal in the relay event and finished 13th in the individual event at the 1968 World Orienteering Championships in Linköping.
 In 1970 he finished 4th with the Finnish relay team.
 In 1974 he finished 16th in the individual event, and received a silver medal in the relay with the Finnish team.
 In 1976 he finished 5th in the individual event, and received a bronze in the relay.
+Salminen won the 1970 and 1978 Jukola relay.